-This project will establish and promote a clear case for the global development community to prioritize anti-slavery and anti-trafficking in development programming and policies.
+This project aimed to establish and promote a clear case for the global development community to prioritize anti-slavery and anti-trafficking in development programming and policies.

 Sustainable Development Goal Target 8.7 commits states to fight modern slavery as part of the 2030 Agenda for Sustainable Development.
 Target 8.7 underpins rallying efforts including Alliance 8.7 and the UK-initiated Call to Action.
 Buy-in to the Call to Action is growing (currently around 70 countries), but implementation through the global development system has so-far been limited.
 Major development actors (e.g. UN country teams, OECD DAC and the World Bank) are notably absent.
 Why?